-Troy Brohawn enters his fourth season at the helm of the Sea Gull program in 2017-18.
+Troy Brohawn enters his fifth season at the helm of the Sea Gull program in 2018-19.

 In his first season, Brohawn led the Gulls all the way to the first round of the College World Series in Appelton, Wisconsin after sweeping the Mid-Atlantic regional of the 2015 NCAA baseball tournament.
 SU earned an overall record of 33-6-1 and was ranked No. 1 in the nation by D3baseball.com for three-straight weeks.
 The Sea Gulls landed nine players on All-CAC teams, with four being named to the first team.
 Salisbury also had four players named to all-region teams and a D3baseball.com All-American third team honoree in Danny Breen.

 Brohawn was named the Salisbury University Head Baseball Coach in July 2014.
 The Eastern Shore native returns to the Salisbury program after a five-year stint as the head coach of the Cambridge-South Dorchester High School where he led the Vikings to the state championship in 2013.